bobye/100_NewMetho_CSPaper/README.md

 ## Control and Optimization
 Bemporad, Alberto, et al. "The explicit linear quadratic regulator for constrained systems."
 Automatica 38.1 (2002): 3-20.

+Olfati-Saber, Reza, Alex Fax, and Richard M. Murray.
+"Consensus and cooperation in networked multi-agent systems."
+Proceedings of the IEEE 95.1 (2007): 215-233.

 ## Bioinformatics
 Brown, Michael PS, et al. "Knowledge-based analysis of microarray gene expression data by using support vector machines."
 Proceedings of the National Academy of Sciences 97.1 (2000): 262-267.